tryingsomestuff/Minic/README.md

 #### Style

-Moreover, Minic implements some "style" parameters when using HCE (hand crafted evalaution in opposition to NNUE) that allow the user to boost or minimize effects of :
+Moreover, Minic implements some "style" parameters when using HCE (hand-crafted evaluation as opposed to NNUE) that allow the user to boost or minimize the effects of:
 - material
 - attack
 - development